Bernardo Vargas

-Bernardo Vargas (born March 31, 1939) is an Argentine former footballer.
+Bernardo Vargas (born March 31, 1939) is an Argentine former footballer who played as a defender.

 Career

 Vargas played with Talleres Cordoba in 1958.
 In 1960, he played in the Argentine Primera División with Racing, and later with Argentinos Juniors.
 In 1964, he played in the Mexican Primera División with Club América.
 In 1965, he played in the Eastern Canada Professional Soccer League with Toronto Italia, where he secured an ECPSL Championship in 1966.
 He played with Toronto Falcons originally in the National Professional Soccer League in 1967, and later in the North American Soccer League.

 In 1968, he played in the American Soccer League with Rochester Lancers.
 The following season he returned to Canada to play in the National Soccer League with Toronto Hungaria.
 He re-signed with Toronto for the 1970 season.